damlakragoz/clinical-rag-based-chatbot/README.md

 A collection of Jupyter notebooks and resources for building, fine-tuning, and evaluating clinical natural language processing (NLP) models.
 Includes chatbots, diagnosis classifiers, and experiments with multiple large language models (LLMs) on Turkish clinical notes.

+## 🚀 Features

+- Fine-tuning of **Mistral 7B**, **Falcon RW 1B**, and **BERTurk** for clinical NLP tasks.
+- Retrieval-Augmented Generation (RAG) for more accurate medical Q\&A.
+- Multi-model chatbot implementations for patient-facing scenarios.
+- Diagnosis classification pipeline with evaluation metrics.
+- Fully reproducible Jupyter notebooks for each experiment.

 ## 📂 Repository Structure

 | File | Description |